ryanrudolfoba/SecureBootForSteamDeck/README.md

 ## Disclaimer
 1. Do this at your own risk!
+2. Don't use Linux Live USB mode!
+Make sure you fully install a Linux distro not the Live USB mode!
-2. If you lose the keys then you can't revert back to disable Secure Boot.
+3. If you lose the keys then you can't revert back to disable Secure Boot.
 Save the keys / USB flash drive in a safe place!

 ## Requirements